oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 * After 10 minutes, the initial access token expires, so the application uses the refresh token to get a new access token
 * The authorization server returns a new access token that lasts 10 minutes, and a new refresh token that lasts 7 hours and 50 minutes
 * This continues until 8 hours pass from the initial authorization
-* At this point, when the application attempts to use the refresh token after 8 hours, the request will fail and the application will have to re-initialize an Authorization Code grant type that relies on the user's authentication or previously established session
+* At this point, when the application attempts to use the refresh token after 8 hours, the request will fail and the application will have to re-initialize an Authorization Code flow that relies on the user's authentication or previously established session

 Authorization servers SHOULD link the lifetime of the refresh token to the user's authenticated session with the authorization server.
 Doing so ensures that when a user logs out, previously issued refresh tokens to browser-based applications become invalid, mimicking a single-logout scenario.
 Authorization servers MAY set different policies around refresh token issuance, lifetime and expiration for browser-based applications compared to other public clients.